confident-ai/deepeval/docs/docs/quickstart/custom-metrics.md

         # sends to server
         score = len(text)
         self.success = score > self.minimum_length
-        # Optional: Logs it to the server
+        # Optional: Logs it to the server for viewing
         self.log(
             query=text,
             score=score/100, # just to have something here - should be between 0 and 1